 Noëlla Tapasu Koy

-The EcoChic Design Award 2014/15 finalist
+redress Design Award 2014/15 finalist

-Since participating in the EcoChic Design Award 2014/15, Noëlla Tapasu Koy has resumed her position as a fashion designer for a brand in France while she continues to develop her sustainable brand, Norst, which focuses on up-cycling end-of-roll textiles sourced from Africa.
+Since participating in the Redress Design Award 2014/15, Noëlla Tapasu Koy has resumed her position as a fashion designer for a brand in France while she continues to develop her sustainable brand, Norst, which focuses on up-cycling end-of-roll textiles sourced from Africa.
 She has an Environment & Fashion Design degree from École de Condé in Nancy, France.

-"I'm African and raised with two cultures, and so it’s important for me to give back to my country what it gave to me.
+I'm African and raised with two cultures, and so it’s important for me to give back to my country what it gave to me.
 I want to do my best to help sustainable development including sustainable fashion.
 Why?
 Because sustainable fashion creates jobs, conserves natural resources and thereby creates a closer relationship between politicians and citizens.
 An old French proverb says 'Everything is good in the pig,' which means when you kill a pig everything can be used and there is no waste.
 It's the same for fashion.
 There is no waste, just fabrics awaiting a second wind to become an exceptional piece.
-Modern fashion needs this type of sustainable idea." - Noëlla Tapasu Koy
+Modern fashion needs this type of sustainable idea. - Noëlla Tapasu Koy

-EcoChic Design Award collection
+redress Design Award collection

 Noëlla draws on the mythological Chinese icon Nuwa, a half-woman and half-snake Goddess, for inspiration for her Redress Design Award (formerly the EcoChic Design Award) 2014/15 collection.
 Noëlla used the sustainable design techniques of up-cycling and reconstruction onto her textile waste source, comprising leftover African textiles and end-of-roll textiles sourced from French markets and secondhand clothing.
 The result is a collection that includes asymmetric and sleeveless designs, which are unified by a wide colour palette.